Designing Widget System for ING Mobile App

 To understand users interactions and get their perspective on the "usefulness" of these widgets.

-To maintain conciseness, these can be found in the Case Study File.
+To maintain conciseness, other personas, user journey maps, and sketches can be found in the Case Study File.
 Click Here to view.

 Models and Design Canvases explored/used